ronythite007/Food-Delivery-System/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues for bug fixes, feature requests, or improvements.

-## License

-This project is licensed under the [Your License] License.
-(Replace [Your License] with the appropriate license, e.g., MIT, Apache 2.0).